 The transition from commerce to e-commerce, and the constant consumerism of the web have brought about massive changes.
 Increases in spending and innovation are substantial in data mining, tailored marketing, and online monitoring.
 For the unwary sharer online, even future employers or schools are potential transgressors on your “privacy.”

 Today, whether private or public, benign or incendiary, every comment you make and every movement you take are subject to collection and analysis by someone.
 Welcome to the end of privacy.

-While you may not think it matters unless you’re high profile or a criminal, the digital trail your cell phone leaves every day could end up haunting you Bourne Identity style someday.
-In a recent interview, Edward Snowden details what exactly can be done with your cell phone.
+No. You may not think your cell phone privacy matters unless you’re high profile person.
+However, the digital trail your cell phone leaves every day could end up haunting your Bourne Identity style someday.
+In an interview, Edward Snowden details what exactly can be done with your cell phone.
 “Any intelligence service in the world that has significant funding and a real technological research team can own that phone the minute it connects to their network,” Snowden notes.